Go to content

 The Geological Survey of Finland GTK produces impartial research and services in support of decision-making in industry, academia, and wider society to accelerate the transition to sustainable and carbon-neutral world.
 GTK employs more than 400 experts specialising in mineral economy, circular economy, solutions related to energy, water and the environment, as well as digital solutions.
 Image: GTK

-Health and Wellbeing, Research Institutions
+Health and Wellbeing Solutions, Research Institutions

 Helsinki Institute for Information Technology (HIIT)